An illustration of legacy software reengineering.

 • Keeping your databases in the existing storage and sharing them with the modernized system.

 This approach may be cheaper and less time-consuming.
-However, your current data-storing solution may be as outdated as the software itself.
-If the service is unreliable or too expensive to maintain, it would be wise to turn to another option.
+However, your current data-storing solution may be as outdated as the software.
+If the service is unreliable or too expensive to maintain, it would be wise to choose another option.

 • Moving your database to the new storage.